julianidiart/notes/articles/the-twelve-factor-app.md

     - Modify code or config at runtime.
     - Couple build logic with runtime behavior.
     - Allow mutable releases or manual hotfixes in production.

+## VI.
+Processes

+> "Execute the app as one or more stateless processes"

+- A twelve-factor app runs as one or more _stateless processes_.
+Any persistent data must be stored in external backing services (e.g., databases, caches).

+- **Stateless & Share-Nothing**

+  - Allowed:
+    - Short-lived memory or filesystem use (e.g., temporary cache for a single operation).
+    - Example: Download → Process → Save result to DB.
+  - Not Allowed:
+    - Relying on local state to persist across requests or restarts.
+    - Assuming one process will handle sequential requests from the same user.

+- Some apps use _“sticky sessions”_ – binding users to a specific app process.

+  - This breaks process statelessness.
+  - Instead, session data should be stored in a _shared, external store_ like Redis.

+- **Why Stateless?**

+  - **Scalability**: Processes can be added/removed easily without rebalancing
+  - **Reliability**: Restarting a crashed process doesn’t lose application state
+  - **Portability**: Processes can be relocated across environments effortlessly